[Skip to Content]

 What should I expect with the preliminary meeting?

-During the meeting, the HASA will make copies of all request documents.
+During the meeting, the HASA will make copies of all requested documents.
 You will be asked to complete a certification packet that the HASA will use to review and verify your eligibility.
 You will meet your caseworker and she/he will review your paperwork for completion.
 You will be asked to return any documents that you did not provide within 10 calendar days of the meeting.
 Failure to provide the missing documents by that time will result in a follow-up letter with a 30-day deadline.
 Failure to provide the missing documents by the 30-day deadline will result in a final request with the 60-day deadline.
 The meeting may take up to 2-3 hours as it is typically a group meeting.
 The HASA asks that you do not bring children to the meeting if possible.

 What happens after I leave the preliminary briefing?